View and print full Drug Safety Communication (PDF - 125KB)

 - Garcia Rodriguez, Duque A, Castellsaque J, et al., A cohort study on the risk of acute liver injury among users of ketoconazole and other antifungal drugs.
 Br J Clin Pharmacol 1999 Dec.; 48(6):847-852.

-View and Print: FDA limits usage of Nizoral (ketoconazole) oral tablets due to potentially fatal liver injury and risk of drug interactions and adrenal gland problems(PDF - 127KB) Nizoral label FDA Drug Safety Podcast: FDA limits usage of Nizoral (ketoconazole) oral tablets due to potentially fatal liver injury and risk of drug interactions and adrenal gland problems Comunicado de la FDA sobre la seguridad de los medicamentos: FDA limita el uso de tabletas orales de Nizoral (ketoconazol) debido a lesiones potencialmente fatales al hígado y riesgo de interacción con medicamentos y problemas de las glándulas suprarrenales Nizoral (ketoconazole) Information
+View and Print: FDA limits usage of Nizoral (ketoconazole) oral tablets due to potentially fatal liver injury and risk of drug interactions and adrenal gland problems(PDF - 127KB) [ARCHIVED] Nizoral label FDA Drug Safety Podcast: FDA limits usage of Nizoral (ketoconazole) oral tablets due to potentially fatal liver injury and risk of drug interactions and adrenal gland problems Comunicado de la FDA sobre la seguridad de los medicamentos: FDA limita el uso de tabletas orales de Nizoral (ketoconazol) debido a lesiones potencialmente fatales al hígado y riesgo de interacción con medicamentos y problemas de las glándulas suprarrenales Nizoral (ketoconazole) Information